Optimal control strategy for collisional Brownian engines: Introduction

 Among them, Brownian engines stand out as both theoretically rich and experimentally accessible platforms, capable of shedding light on the fundamental limits of performance under non-equilibrium conditions.
 These systems, typically realized with colloidal particles in time-dependent potentials \cite{martinez2016brownian,albay2021shift,singlestochastig,Blickle2012} or optically driven traps \cite{Duet}, provide precise control and measurement of work, heat, and fluctuations, making them ideal candidates for exploring how microscopic dynamics translate into thermodynamic behavior.
-In such setups, a crucial aspect is the driving protocol—the way in which external forces are applied to the system, shaping its interaction with the environment.
-One particularly well-studied case is that of engines driven by stiffness modulation, for which optimal protocols have been determined in both passive and, more recently, active scenarios \cite{seifert2007,seifert2008,sivak,sarah1,sarah2,bonança1,bonança2,naze2022optimal,automaticd,adri,whitelam,aurell}, setting useful performance benchmarks and deepening our understanding of control at small scales.
+In such setups, a crucial aspect is the driving \GF{strategy} \GF{(often referred to as the `driving protocol')}—the way in which external forces are applied to the system, shaping its interaction with the environment.
+One particularly well-studied case is that of engines driven by stiffness modulation, for which optimal driving \GF{strategies} have been determined in both passive and, more recently, active scenarios \cite{seifert2007,seifert2008,sivak,sarah1,sarah2,olsen2025,bonança1,bonança2,naze2022optimal,chatterjee,automaticd,adri,whitelam,aurell}, setting useful performance benchmarks and deepening our understanding of control at small scales.
 In parallel, focus has shifted to collisional Brownian engines, where a particle confined in a static potential is driven by external forces that directly alter its momentum.
-Many studies have explored ways to optimize collisional engines' performance by carefully tuning the driving protocol \cite{Holubec_2014,filho1,mamede2022,mamede,proesmans2017underdamped,PhysRevLett.115.090601,harunariasy,proesmans2016,angel,Noa1}, shedding light on key aspects of protocol design for these systems.
-Despite this progress, however, a universally optimal protocol (hereafter OP) that serves as an upper limit for the performance of such systems remains elusive.
+Many studies have explored ways to optimize collisional engines' performance by carefully tuning the driving \GF{strategy} \cite{Holubec_2014,filho1,mamede2022,mamede,forao2025,proesmans2017underdamped,PhysRevLett.115.090601,harunariasy,proesmans2016,angel,Noa1}, shedding light on key aspects of protocol design for these systems.
+Despite this progress, however, a universally optimal \GF{strategy} (hereafter OS) that serves as an upper limit for the performance of such systems remains elusive.